 Feed micronutrients are essential additives of animal feed that are added to the feed of animals unable to acquire sufficient vitamins and nutrients from traditional periodic feeds to enhance milk production, development and animal health.

-According to the Acumen Research and Consulting, The global feed micronutrients market value is expected to reach around US$ 2.2 billion by 2026.
+According to Acumen Research and Consulting, the feed micronutrients market value is anticipated to be worth around US$ 2.2 billion in 2026.